Filtration shrinkage, strict local martingales and the F\"{o}llmer measure: Introduction

-\author{Martin Larsson\footnote{I would like to thank Robert Jarrow, Philip Protter and Johannes Ruf for several very stimulating discussions.
-Thanks are also due to an anonymous referee, whose insightful comments led to several improvements of the paper.} \ and $L^0$ is the local time of $B^1$ at level zero.
+and $L^0$ is the local time of $B^1$ at level zero.
 Here $\Phi(\cdot)$ is the standard Normal cumulative distribution function.
-A superficial reason for the appearance of the local time is the non-differentiability of $u$ at $x=0$, but this is of course highly specific to this particular example.
+A superficial reason for the appearance of the local time is the nondifferentiability of $u$ at $x=0$, but this is of course highly specific to this particular example.
 The main goal of the present paper is to shed further light on when the optional projection of a general positive local martingale $N$ fails to be a local martingale, and, when this is the case, what can be said about the behavior of its finite variation part.
 The basic structural result holds for arbitrary positive local martingales, subject only to a weak regularity condition on the filtration.